TheNFB’s May Release Schedule Celebrates More Than Asian Heritage Month.

 On What Raya and the Last Dragon Lacks…

-The world of Laos, Malaysia and Indonesia is the spotlight in this latest film and sadly, the missed opportunities I noticed are plentiful.
-The distinguishing features of each region aren’t really played up and the story lacks a spiritual significance.
-Each nation has lost their focus ever since a magical crystal that can keep the Druun–rejected shadowy entities from Studio Ghibli’s Mononoke Hime–at bay.
+The world of Laos, Malaysia and Indonesia is the spotlight and sadly, the missed opportunities I noticed are plentiful.
+The distinguishing features of each region aren’t really played up.
+The details don’t show how the people are unique.
+Each nation has lost their focus ever since a magical crystal that can keep the Druun–rejected shadowy entities from Studio Ghibli’s Mononoke Hime–shattered.

 Continue reading “On What Raya and the Last Dragon Lacks…”